Nikolaos-Gkionis/suppliers-design-history/docs/histories/disclosure.md

 ### Initial take

-The team created an step by step approach with a series of 3 to 5 boolean questions, depended on the users responces followed by an upload file page.
+The team created a step by step approach with a series of 3 to 5 boolean questions, depending on the user's response followed by an upload file page.
 In the end a brief check your answers page, played back to the users what they had previously selected and allowed them to submit that information to the system.

 ### The Research